jobrouter/typo3-data/Documentation/module.rst

 Create a table link
 -------------------

-To create a new table link, click the :guilabel:`+` button on the top menu bar, which opens a form.
+To create a new table link, click the :guilabel:`+ Add table link` button on the upper menu bar, which opens a form.
 Alternatively, you can use the :guilabel:`Create new table link` button.

 .. _module-create-table-link-types: